 - Include a short objective.
 If a recruiter only takes 7 seconds to scan an entire CV, keep your objective short.
 In just two-to-three sentences, you can explain a little bit about yourself, your experience and your goals.
 This information will be enough for the recruiter to know whether you’re the kind of person they’re looking for and decide whether to continue looking at your CV.

 - Use headings.
 Headings make it really clear to the recruiter where to look for information regarding your personal profile, experience and qualifications.
-For instance, on my CV under my name, contact details and objective, I have the headings Objective, Education and Experience.
+For instance, on my CV under my name, contact details and objective, I have the headings Key Skills, Experience and Education.